timtimchang/MyDAMD/README.md

 # MyDAMD
-Repository of my dmain adaption md note
+The repository of my dmain adaption md note.